MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-maps-rest-services-using-php.md

 </html>
 ```

  Once we have obtained the origin and destination addresses from the user, we can use those addresses to construct the URI required to call the Routes API.
-REF _Ref263771072 \r \h Listing 15 shows PHP code that constructs a Routes API call that:
+Listing 15 shows PHP code that constructs a Routes API call that:

 -   Provides driving directions